 also started adding groceries to its aisles as it opened its first

-Super Target store in 1995.
-This store included a grocery section
+Super Target store with a grocery section in 1995.
+Same year, the

-also launched an exclusive line of groceries under the name "Archer
+company also launched an exclusive line of groceries under the name

-Farms" which offered staples such as bread, milk, pasta and bottled
+"Archer Farms" which offered staples such as bread, milk, pasta and

 category's share in the company's overall revenues has remained

 low.
 Although there has been some progress in the recent years with